HOW DO I PURCHASE TICKETS ONLINE?

 Always verify the contents of your cart before completing the payment process, as all sales are final — no exchange or refund will be possible.

-- Visa and MasterCard credit cards are accepted for online purchases.
+Visa, MasterCard and American Express credit cards are accepted for online purchases.

-- The prices listed include taxes and service charges.
-Fees vary based on the value of the ticket and theatre for which the ticket is issued for.
-Service fees for subscription tickets are $2.50 per ticket, and for single tickets vary from $2.50 per ticket to $7.25 per ticket.
+The prices listed include taxes and service charges.
+Fees vary based on the value of the ticket.
+Service fees for subscription tickets are $2.50 per ticket, and for single tickets vary from $2.50 per ticket to $5.50 per ticket.

 A subscription is the optimum way to get the best discounts, you can earn up to 25% off the regular price.
-To learn about the benefits of becoming a subscriber, visit the Subscriptions page, click here.
+To learn about the benefits of becoming a subscriber, visit the Subscriptions page, click here: imusici.com/en/subscriptions

 - Electronic tickets: Receive your tickets immediately by email; print them and present them at the entrance to the hall.
 Do you have a smartphone?
 You can show your tickets right on the screen.

 - By mail: Receive your tickets at home within 10 business days of purchase.

 - Will call: Pick up your tickets at the venue up to 60 minutes before the concert.

 WHAT IF I CAN’T MAKE IT TO A CONCERT?